grafana/loki/docs/operations/upgrade.md

 If you roll out everything at once, queriers with this new code will attempt to query ingesters which may not have the new method on the API and queries will fail.

-This will only affect reads(queries) and not writes.
+This will only affect reads(queries) and not writes and only for the duration of the rollout.

 ### Breaking CLI flags changes